Earth Woman

 Flirting With the Dark Side

-Many people bemoan Donald Trump for changing the face of politics in the US, but I've always felt Sarah Palin deserved credit for that.
+Many people bemoan Donald Trump for changing the face of politics in the US, but I've always felt that honour belongs to Sarah Palin.
 It was Palin’s explosive debut and ensuing rhetoric that turned poor McCain's 2008 campaign into a race for the bottom and allowed all the neofascist wackos to leach from the woodwork....
 Continue Reading →

 Eat, Or Be Eaten